wallstop/DxState/PLAN.md

    - Document best practices for using ScriptableObject vs MonoBehaviour states, including lifecycle requirements (enter/exit/tick) and dependency injection (e.g. via SerializedReference).

 4. [ ] Expand runtime introspection APIs for tooling integration.
    - Add query APIs on `StateStack` and `StateMachine<T>` to retrieve transition history, branch structures, and region diagnostics for custom tooling.
-(In Progress – StateMachineDiagnostics now aggregates executed/deferred events, per-state enter/exit metrics, and cause counts.)
+(In Progress – StateMachineDiagnostics now aggregates executed/deferred events, per-state enter/exit metrics, and cause counts, and editor tooling surfaces the live registry.)
    - Emit editor events (UnityEvent or callback) when GraphView edits modify the underlying asset to allow other tools (e.g. CI lint) to react.
    - Provide serialization helpers to snapshot/restore entire hierarchical machine stacks for replay or unit testing.